NicMota/NicMota/README.md

 🌱 I’m currently learning Cyber Security
 🤝 I’m looking to collaborate on Web Projects :)
 🎓 I’m studying Computer Science At USP
-💬 Ask me about Games (especially Soul Like's)
+💬 Ask me about Games (especially Souls Likes)
 ⚡ Fun fact: I like drawing at the free time 🎨